discordx-ts/discordx/README.md

 # ⚠️ Warning

-following documentation are based on original package, if you wish to read documentation that is compitable with discordx then at [oceanroleplay.github.io/discord.ts](https://oceanroleplay.github.io/discord.ts)
+following documentation are based on original package, if you wish to read documentation that is compitable with discordx then read at [oceanroleplay.github.io/discord.ts](https://oceanroleplay.github.io/discord.ts)

 ---